Vikrama Chola: Accession

-In 1118 C.E., the aging Kulothunga recalled Vikrama Chola from Vengi to the south to appoint him as his co-regent.
+In 1118, the aging Kulothunga recalled Vikrama Chola from Vengi to the south to appoint him as his co-regent.
 He assumed many of the titles of his father including Rajakesari when he was a co-regent.
 He subsequently switched to Parakesari when he ascended the throne.
-This took place on 29 June 1118 C.E.
-Vikrama continued to rule joinltly with his father until the latter's death in 1122 C.E.
+This took place on 29 June 1118.
+Vikrama continued to rule jointly with his father until the latter's death in 1122.
 However the Western Chalukyas, utilising the opportunity of proper leadership in Vengi, invaded and captured the Eastern Chalukyan provinces.

 Military campaigns

 Kalinga expedition

-While he was still a crown prince, Vikrama led an expedition to the Kalinga country on behalf of his father (1110 C.E.).
-The Kalinga war is also referred to in the inscriptions and in the epic Vikkiramacholan Ula.
-Here is an excerpt of his inscription (Grantha and Tamil) from Chintamani, Karnataka mentioning the decimation of Kalinga while he was still a co-regent of his father.
+While he was still a crown prince, Vikrama led an expedition to the Kalinga country on behalf of his father in 1110.
+The Kalinga war is also referred to in inscriptions and in the epic Vikkiramacholan Ula.
+Generally, his inscriptions contain the introduction "svasti sri Pū-mādu Punara Puvi-mādu valara Nā-mādu vilanga".
+An excerpt of a Tamil inscription in the Grantha script from Chintamani, Karnataka, mentions the decimation of Kalinga while he was still a co-regent of his father.
 The same inscription also mentions the conquest of Kadal Malai, the seaport at the very edge of Mahabalipuram.
-Generally his inscription begin with-svasti sri Pū-mādu Punara Puvi-mādu valara Nā-mādu vilanga..:
+The inscription describes:

 He seems to have ascended the throne sometime prior to his 10th year for we have a similar Tamil inscription of his from Srinivaspur, Karnataka that gives him the title Parakesari.
 The title of his chief queen Mukkōkilānadigal (Queen of the Three Worlds) is also mentioned.
 We also have the Saka date 1049:

 Recovery of Vengi

 Vikrama Chola was crowned as the heir-apparent by his father early in his life.
-He was appointed as viceroy of the Vengi province in 1089 C.E., succeeding his brother Rajaraja Chodaganga.
+He was appointed as viceroy of the Vengi province in 1089, succeeding his brother Rajaraja Chodaganga.
 Vikrama during his tenure successfully managed to check the ambitions of the Western Chalukya Vikramaditya VI on the Vengi kingdom.

-In 1118 C.E., the aging Kulothunga recalled Vikrama Chola from Vengi to the south to appoint him as his co-regent.
+In 1118, the aging Kulothunga recalled Vikrama Chola from Vengi to the south to appoint him as his co-regent.
 He assumed many of the titles of his father including Rajakesari when he was a co-regent.
 He subsequently switched to Parakesari when he ascended the throne.
-This took place on 29 June 1118 C.E.
-Vikrama continued to rule joinltly with his father until the latter's death in 1122 C.E.
-However the Western Chalukyas, utilising the opportunity of proper leadership in Vengi, invaded and captured the Eastern Chalukyan provinces.
+This took place on 29 June 1118.
+Vikrama continued to rule jointly with his father until the latter's death in 1122.
+However the Western Chalukyas, utilising the opportunity of proper leadership in Vengi, a brief occupation of the Vengi territories between 1118 and 1126, allied with Prince Vikramaditya VI.After Vikramaditya's death in 1126, the Cholas began a slow process of encroachment over Vengi.
+By 1133 Vikrama Chola was able to re-capture Vengi from Vikramaditya VI's mild son Someshvara III.